THE CIRCULAR ECONOMY

 Scaling circularity can contribute to addressing labour market skill gaps and regional unemployment.
 Key social benefits include:

-• Providing quality work at all skill levels
+• Quality work at all skill levels

 BUSINESS